pplemover/pplemover/README.md

 - ⚡ TOEIC 980, OPIC AL

 </details>

+&nbsp;&nbsp;&nbsp;Software Development is all about 'automation'.
+Computers are things that we humans can control.
+We can make computers take care of tedious procedures, change our lives to become more comfortable and be more creative.
+There are still lots of work that are waiting for automation.
+Let's collaborate and discover problems that can be solved with a bit of programming.
+Let's make the world better.

 <!--
 **pplemover/pplemover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.